-In 2013-14, Burman led Navy's women's IC Sailing team to a third-place finish at the National Championship, its highest finish in more than 10 years.
+In 2013-14, Burman led Navy's women's intercollegiate sailing team to a third-place finish at the National Championship, its highest finish in more than 10 years.
 He led Navy to a seventh-place showing following the 2011 season.
 His team was ninth in the 2013 Championship.

 Burman also guided the squad to the 2011 ICSA Sloop National Championship for the first time in 15 years.

-After a distinguished junior sailing career, which included representing the USA in the Optimist South American Championship, Optimist European Championship and 420 World Championship, Ian went on to sail in college at Georgetown University where he finished second in the Sloop Nationals during his senior year.
+After a distinguished junior sailing career, which included representing the USA in the Optimist South American Championship, Optimist European Championship and 420 World Championship, Burman went on to sail in college at Georgetown University where he finished second in the Sloop Nationals during his senior year.
 While in college, He coached at Severn Sailing Association during the summer and had great success working with the junior sailors there and his teams regularly dominated Chesapeake Bay competition.

 In his first year of coaching high school sailing at Coronado High School, the team accomplished an unprecedented sweep of all three high school national championships.
-During his time in Southern California, Ian also coached sailors who won the 420 Midwinter Championship, Sabot National Championship and FJ National Championship.
+During his time in Southern California, Burman also coached sailors who won the 420 Midwinter Championship, Sabot National Championship and FJ National Championship.

-Ian then moved back to Annapolis and took over as the Junior Program Director at SSA.
+Burman then moved back to Annapolis and took over as the Junior Program Director at SSA.
 In four years there, he built the program to become a major player on the national scene.
-In addition to being director, Ian also served as head coach of the high school sailing program, where his teams improved from being middle of the pack to perennially in contention for medals at the nationals, which was accomplished with the Severn School team placing third in his last year of high school coaching.
+In addition to being director, Burman also served as head coach of the high school sailing program, where his teams improved from being middle of the pack to perennially in contention for medals at the nationals, which was accomplished with the Severn School team placing third in his last year of high school coaching.

-Ian is an Annapolis native and in Annapolis with his wife, Leah, and their son, Trey.
+Burman is an Annapolis native and in Annapolis with his wife, Leah, and their son, Trey.